StockwatchDev/application_settings/docs/4-Using_parameters.md

 - If needed, you can set the path for the parameter file before the first invocation of `get()`.

+## Changing parameter values

+Parameters are defined as fields of frozen dataclasses.
+Hence, changing parameter values by means of straightforward assignment will raise an error.

+Config parameters are meant to be read only.
+Changing values of such parameters has to be done by editing the config file and restarting your application or reloading the config container.

+Obviously, settings parameters can also be changed by editing the settings file and restarting the application or reloading the settings container.
+In addition to that, settings can be changed programmatically by calling a class method `update(changes: dict[str, dict[str, Any])`, where the argument `changes` is a dictionary of dictionaries that specifies the sections (keys of the outer dict) and fields (keys of the inner dicts) that are changed.
+The method `update` will replace the stored settings in the private module global with an updated instance and the settings file will be updated as well.
+So the invocation of `get()` after `update` or application restart or reloading will return the changed parameter values.

+## Example

 === "Configuration"
     ```python
     import MyExampleConfig